luapower/schema/schema.md

 ## `local schema = require'schema'`

-This module implements a Lua-based definition language for RDBMS schemas.
-Lua-based means that instead of parsing SQL to an AST, we make a small DSL based on Lua's syntax and generate an AST with setfenv and metamethod magic with no parsing.
-Lua may not be a homoiconic language to let us write ASTs directly in it, but it gets pretty close.
+So how do you keep your database schema definition that you need to apply to the database server on a fresh install of your application?
+In SQL files containing CREATE TABLE statements?
+I have a better idea.

+This module implements a Lua-based Data Definition Language (DDL) for RDBMS schemas.
+Lua-based means that instead of a textual format like SQL DDL, we use Lua syntax to write table definitions in, and generate an Abstract Syntax Three (AST) from that.
+Using setfenv and metamethod magic we create a language that is very readable and at the same time more expressive than any textual format could be, giving us full programming power in an otherwise declarative language.
+Basically a metaprogrammed DDL.

-So why would you want to declare SQL schemas in Lua anyway?
+So why would you want to keep your database schema in the application anyway?
 Here's some reasons:

-* you want to generate SQL CREATE TABLE scripts for different SQL dialects from a common structured format.
+* you want to generate SQL DDL scripts for different SQL dialects from a common structured format.
-* you want to load RDBMS metadata into a common structured format and report differences from a master schema and generate schema migrations.
+* you want to diff between between a live database and a master schema to find out if the database is migrated properly.
+* you want to generate schema migrations (semi-)automatically.
-* you want to annotate table fields with extra information for use in data-bound widget toolkits like [x-widgets].
+* you want to annotate table fields with extra information for use in data-bound widget toolkits like [x-widgets], and you don't want to do that off-band in a separate file.
+* you want a "shell" API for bulk DML ops like copying tables between different databases with different engines.
+* use it as a base for a scriptable ETL tool.